twingly/twingly-search-api-ruby/README.md

 Example code can be found in [examples/](examples/).

-Too learn more about the capabilities of this API you should read the [Twingly Search API documentation](https://developer.twingly.com/resources/search/).
+To learn more about the capabilities of the API, please read the [Twingly Search API documentation](https://developer.twingly.com/resources/search/).

 ## Requirements

-* API key, contact sales@twingly.com to get one
+* API key, contact sales@twingly.com via [twingly.com](http://www.twingly.com/try-for-free/) to get one
 * Ruby
   * Ruby 1.9, 2.0, 2.1, 2.2
   * JRuby 9000